 The Mercedes-Benz Sprinter Van has been the go-to option for adventure vans, van life, and just about any other type of outdoor activities for the last decade.
-It’s a proven model, and there are lots of roof rack options and interior upgrades for all of the Sprinter options (144”, 170” and 170” extended).
+It’s a proven model, and there are lots of Sprinter roof racks and interior upgrades for all of the Sprinter options (144”, 170” and 170” extended).
 Today, we are going to discuss the two most popular options for adventure vans: the 144 High Roof and 170 High Roof models.

 Both the 144 Sprinter and 170 Sprinter have their pros and cons, and we are going to do our best to walk you through them with side-by-side comparisons and our own opinions based on experience.
 We’ve been around these vans for more than a decade, and we’ve owned both the 144” and 170” Sprinter, so we have a lot of time behind the wheel, and inside each of these Sprinter models.

 Sprinter 144 Overview